 - Signs of new or worse liver problems like dark urine, not hungry, upset stomach or stomach pain, light-colored stools, any bruising or bleeding, feeling very tired, throwing up, or yellow skin or eyes.

-- If you cannot swallow the capsule whole, you may open the capsule and mix the contents with certain foods.
+- If your child cannot swallow the capsule whole, you may open the capsule and mix the contents with certain foods.
 For younger children, the contents may be mixed with infant formula or breast milk.
-For older children and adults, the contents may be mixed with soft food like mashed potatoes or apple sauce.
-Stir for 30 seconds and swallow right away.
+For older children, the contents may be mixed with soft food like mashed potatoes or apple sauce.
+Stir for 30 seconds and have your child swallow right away.
 Do not store for future use.

-- If you also take cholestyramine, colesevelam, colestipol, or an antacid that has aluminum, do not take it within 4 to 6 hours before or 1 hour after this drug.
+- If your child also takes cholestyramine, colesevelam, colestipol, or an antacid that has aluminum, do not give it within 4 to 6 hours before or 1 hour after this drug.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.